webplatform/docs/tutorials/learning_what_css_is/index.md

 === Action: Creating a document ===

-# Create a new directory and open a text editor.
+# Create a new directory and open a text editor
 # Copy and paste the HTML shown below.
 Save the file using the name <code>doc1.html</code>

 <syntaxhighlight lang="html5"><!DOCTYPE html>